-We recognise that some development on this site is inevitable and hope that this will not result in the loss of the much appreciated open space in the AAH grounds.
-We therefore wish to work with the community to try to ensure that the development is acceptable – or, as acceptable as possible.
-The Grange Association has long been involved with this much loved area and took part in the survey in 2012 to record public use of the grounds (see Grange Association Newsletter No 104).
+We recognise that some development on this site is inevitable and are working to ensure there is no loss of the much appreciated open space in the AAH grounds.
+We therefore wish to work with the community to try to ensure that the development is as good as possible.
+The Grange Association has long been involved with this much loved area and took part in a survey in 2012 to record public use of the grounds (see Grange Association Newsletter No 104 page 10).
 This led to some of the routes through the grounds being designated as public Rights of Way (see map).
 We will keep you informed about details of any public meetings on our website.

-As a first step, NHS Lothian set up the Forum of interested parties now known as the Astley Ainslie Community Engagement Group, consultation with which will inform the masterplan for the site.
+As a first step, NHS Lothian set up a Forum of interested parties now known as the Astley Ainslie Community Engagement Group, consultation with which will inform the masterplan for the site.
 Regular meetings started in April 2017.
 At that time NHS Lothian was working with Hub South East, an organisation that manages major projects for the public sector.
 They in turn were to appoint consultants to manage the public consultation and sale.
-The plan was to base a masterplan for the site on the 2002 brief prepared by the Council.
+City of Edinburgh Council (CEC) had produced a brief for the Astley Ainslie as early as 2002.
+The plan was to base a masterplan for the site on this 2002 brief.
 There would be multiple surveys including trees, ecology, archaeology landscaping and architecture which would feed into the masterplan.

 Our group was joined by an experienced town planning consultant who lives in the Grange and by a retired conservation architect who was instrumental in establishing the conservation area.
-In order to better inform the community in preparation for the community consultation, the group set up a series of guided walks round the grounds of the Astley Ainslie in September and October 2017 and May and October 2018.
+In order to better inform the community in preparation for the community consultation, the AACEG set up a series of guided walks round the grounds of the Astley Ainslie in September and October 2017 and May and October 2018.
 Some 500 residents were shown around the site over the four days.
 Walkers were given a questionnaire seeking the type of development preferred and development to be avoided.
-You can download the questionnaire here and it or its contents can be returned by email to AAH@grangeassociation.com.
-An analysis of the returns received so far is here.
+An analysis of the returns received is here.

 In early 2017 phase 1 of the new build at REH was completed and a proportion of the patients moved leaving just 80 at AAH, but then there were major changes in the plans.
-NHS Lothian decided to look at the options in more detail and to give priority to patients moving from elsewhere, meaning considerable delay to the move of the last AAH patients and some delay in the sale of the site.
-Patients would move out in 2023 but the site would be put up for sale in 2020-21.
+NHS Lothian decided to look at the options in more detail and to give priority to patients moving from elsewhere, meaning considerable delay to the move of the last AAH patients and delay in the sale of the site.

 We were told that employing Hub South East, as had originally been planned, would prove far too costly and instead the sale would be managed in-house by NHS Lothian (NHSL).
 NHSL would draw up tender documents and employ consultants to carry out consultation with the community and draw up a planning brief to replace the 2002 brief prepared by the Council.
 This would be instead of a Masterplan and would be significantly less expensive.
 We argued strongly that the community would find a robust Masterplan far more reassuring.
 There was much discussion about Masterplans and planning briefs and eventually it was agreed that there should be a Planning Brief which would include a Masterplan and be sufficiently robust to ensure that the developers respected the character of the site and of the conservation area as a whole.